Cat Eye Injuries

 How Are Cat Eye Injuries Diagnosed?

 With scratches to the eye, your vet may place a fluorescein stain into the eye to determine the extent of the damage.
 This orange stain adheres to ulcerated areas and shines a bright green when hit with light.
-Your veterinarian will also check under the eyelids and around the globe to find any foreign objects, such as grass seed, that may be lurking, causing the scratch to the eye.
+Your veterinarian will check under the eyelids and around the globe to find any foreign objects, such as grass seed, that may be lurking, causing the scratch to the eye.

 How Are Eye Injuries In Cats Treated?

 Again, treatment depends on the extent of the injury.
-For eyelid issues, your kitty may need to be sedated in order to glue or suture the torn eyelid back together.
+For eyelid issues, your kitty may need to be sedated to glue or suture the torn eyelid back together.
 For eyelid lacerations that aren’t completely torn, medication is usually enough to promote full healing.
 For prolapsed or perforated eyes, surgery will be necessary to replace the eye back into the socket or remove the eye if it’s beyond repair.

-Now, the treatment for scratched eyeballs is going to differ based on whether it’s a full-thickness ulcer or a more minor abrasion.
+The treatment for scratched eyeballs is going to differ based on whether it’s a full-thickness ulcer or a more minor abrasion.

 - Corneal abrasions will heal quickly, usually within 3-5 days.
 Treatment will include an antibiotic eyedrop to help ward off bacterial infections and further promote healing.
 These eye drops need to be applied every 6-8 hours, so get your cat wrangling pants on as most kitties will be done with this type of attention after the first round.

 - Corneal ulcers that are wide or long, as well as deep, may require surgery.
-Ulcers need a little more protection to ensure that they heal properly and since most kitties won’t take to playing pirate for a week and wearing an eye patch, your veterinarian may suture that third eyelid shut over the eye in order to create a kind of healing blanket.
+Ulcers need a little more protection to ensure that they heal properly and since most kitties won’t take to playing pirate for a week and wearing an eye patch, your veterinarian may suture that third eyelid shut over the eye to create a kind of healing blanket.
 The eye will be left this way for about a week and then rechecked for healing progress.
 Antibiotic eye drops will need to be administered during this time as well.

 How Long Does it Take For An Eye Injury to Heal?